astroumd/lmtoy/docs/parameters.md

     badcb=2/3,2/2          preset Chassis/Board detectors that are bad C=[0..3]  B=[0..5]
-    xlines=110.51,0.15     sections of spectrum not to be used for baseline fit (freq-dfreq..freq+dfreq) normally because there is a (strong) line
+    xlines=110.51,0.15     sections of spectrum not to be used for baseline fit (freq-dfreq..freq+dfreq) normally because there is a (strong) line shortlags=32,15.0      set a short_min and short_hi to avoid flagging strong continuum sources spike=3                spikyness of localized peaks
+    linecheck=0            if set to 1, use the source name to grab the correct xlines= bandzoom=5             default band to supply a zoomed view of the final spectrum speczoom=85,3          if given, override the bandzoom with a window 85 +/- 3 rthr=0.01              Threshold sigma value when averaging single observations repeats (-r) cthr=0.01              Threshold sigma value when coadding all observations (-t) sgf=51                 If given, set Savitzky-Golay high pass filter ; odd number > 21 blo=1                  order of polynomial baseline subtraction

 Different scripts have different parameters that are currently hardcoded :